bytefactorX/apache-automation/README.md

 This is a school project, not intended to for professional/enterprise use.

+Full credit goes to AJ at html5up.net for the CSS templates being used.

 # Details
 This automation script will automate the setup of:
 - apache httpd install